The solution was closer than ever I knew.

 Calming Down My Nervous System

 This might sound strange, but I started talking to my body in an earnest, self-soothing manner.
 I reminded my body that I recognized it was expressing pain, but that I was on top of the situation and would take care of it, and there was no need for it to continue to throb with pain.
 This worked and my body calmed down.
 I don’t know what caused me so many years of terrible chronic pain.
 Maybe it was hepatitis, maybe the work stress, maybe one of the diseases that my numerous doctors diagnosed.
 But I believe my journey to self-help and put myself in charge of my well-being was critical.
 Today, I’m still practicing mindfulness and meditation and trying to pay more attention to my mental health.
 And I’m very grateful.

-(This blog was submitted through the “Your Story” link by Rita.
+(This blog was written by Rita who sent me a message and offered to provide her story.
 Rita, thank you for your courage to share your story and help others!)